 La Boutique del Caffe

-This vegan and gluten-free friendly cafe in de Jordaan also has a friendly cat, so if you're looking for the perfect place to brunch with a friend who has food sensitivities...you can get a pet along with your meal.
+This vegan-friendly cafe in de Jordaan also has a friendly cat, so if you’re looking for the perfect place to brunch with a friend who has food sensitivities…you can get a pet along with your meal.
+It’s the perfect place to relax after a busy afternoon exploring the Jordaan.
+(Be warned: the kitty might be sleepy!)

 The fat cat that lives at this convenient cafe right across from Amsterdam Centraal is pretty fat, but very gentle/friendly.
 I consider Cafe Kobalt one of the better places to wait for someone to meet you close to Centraal and you might even get a pet.